 - Letter Head (for Registered Email ID and Contact No.)

 - Location of Showroom on Map

 - 2-3 photos of showroom (inside & outside)

 BIS Recognition of Assaying & Hallmarking Centre

 - Reception section: The first step starts from reception.
-Here Jewelry are received from different parties and here jewelers are sorted as per the purity claimed by the party and after acceptance jewellery sent for assaying
+Here Jewelry are received from different parties, and here jewellers are sorted as per the purity claimed by the party, and after acceptance, jewellery is sent for assaying.

-- X-ray Fluorescence (XRF) section: after receiving the jewellery sample the fineness (purity as declared by customer) of the samples are verified by the XRF machine by comparing with the reference material.
+- X-ray Fluorescence (XRF) section: after receiving the jewellery sample, the fineness (purity as declared by the customer) of the samples are verified by the XRF machine by comparing with the reference material.

-- Cupellation: in this process samples are kept in cupels for cupellation inside the muffle furnace for 25 min at 1100 oC.
-During the process, lead is oxidized into lead oxide& emitted in the form of fumes, whereas other impurities along with lead is absorbed in cupels.
-Once cupellation is completed, a gold and silver alloy in the form of bead is obtained.
-Separating silver from gold by selectively dissolving silver gold alloy in Nitric acid, is known as parting.
+- Cupellation: in this process, samples are kept in cupels for cupellation inside the muffle furnace for 25 min at 1100 oC.
+During the process, lead is oxidized into lead oxide& emitted in the form of fumes, whereas other impurities along with lead are absorbed in cupels.
+Once cupellation is completed, a gold and silver alloy in the form of a bead is obtained.
+Separating silver from gold by selectively dissolving silver-gold alloy in Nitric acid is known as parting.